-Launch: CU-E3 is a selected NASA nanosatellite mission to demonstrate long-distance communications while in heliocentric orbit.
-It will fly as a secondary payload mission on the first flight of the SLS (Space Launch System), namely the Artemis-1 mission [former EM-1 (Exploration Mission-1)], expected to launch in the second half of 2021.
+CU-E3 is a selected NASA nanosatellite mission to demonstrate long-distance communications while in heliocentric orbit.
+It will fly as a secondary payload mission on the first flight of the SLS (Space Launch System), namely the Artemis-1 mission [former EM-1 (Exploration Mission-1)].
+It was expected to launch in the second half of 2021.
 5) However, it was delayed to an unspeciefied date in 2023.6)

 CO-E3 Communication System

 To minimize costs and to provide learning opportunities for students on the project, the CU-E3 transmit and receive chains are a combination of student-developed hardware and commercial off the shelf (COTS) parts.
 The uplink is C-band (5182 MHz), while the downlink will be in X-band (8447.6 MHz).